 Consider grinding the beans properly

-Again, coffee seeks a perfect meeting of things to come out properly.
+Again, The k55 Keurig coffee maker seeks a perfect meeting of things to come out properly.
 You need to find a grind that is just fitting for a good coffee taste.
 Too fine and you have too bitter taste, too coarse and you end up with a weak coffee.

 Bear in mind the ratio of coffee to water